JemCasey/playtesting-bot/README.md

 * Click the `Play Tossup` or `Play Bonus` button in the bot's reply to the question.
 * Look for a DM from the bot.
 Use the keyboard commands provided by the bot to interact with the question.
-* When you're done, your results will be shared in [a thread in the designated playtesting results channel](./examples/async-results.png).
+* When you're done, your results will be shared in a thread in the designated playtesting results channel, arranged based on whether the question is a [tossup](./examples/async-results-tossup.png) or [bonus](./examples/async-results-bonus.png).

 #### Bulk Playtesting